Battle of Thermopylae: Greek army

 Diodorus suggests that there were 1,000 Lacedemonians and 3,000 other Peloponnesians, totalling 4,000.
 Herodotus agrees with this figure in one passage, quoting an inscription by Simonides saying there were 4,000 Peloponnesians.
 However, elsewhere, in the passage summarised by the above table, Herodotus tallies 3,100 Peloponnesians at Thermopylae before the battle.
-Herodotus also reports that at Xerxes' public showing of the dead, "helots were also there for them to see", but he does not say how many or in what capacity they served.
+Herodotus also reports that at Xerxes's public showing of the dead, "helots were also there for them to see", but he does not say how many or in what capacity they served.
 Thus, the difference between his two figures can be squared by supposing (without proof) that there were 900 helots (three per Spartan) present at the battle.
 If helots were present at the battle, there is no reason to doubt that they served in their traditional role as armed retainers to individual Spartans.
-Alternatively, Herodotus' "missing" 900 troops might have been Perioeci, and could therefore correspond to Diodorus' 1,000 Lacedemonians.
+Alternatively, Herodotus's missing 900 troops might have been Perioeci, and could therefore correspond to Diodorus's 1,000 Lacedemonians.